nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 * Has clear 2 levels of hierarchy (Board; List)
 * Has the option to archive and delete for finished tasks
-* Very flexible layout, every object is dragable
+* Very flexible layout, every object is draggable
 * Can incorporate with many other softwares
 * Can share with teammates
 * Can attach relative files and images to a task